gofish/polyadicts/README.md

 ## Rational

-It is the authors belief that a bare-bones *n*-tuple implementation will provide a solid foundation for simple and beautiful encapsulation.
-Many other options exist, such as JSON, XML, pickling, struct, protobufs, etc..
-`polyadicts` aims to be simpler than most of these at its core while remaining rich in expressiveness, compact in representation, and efficient overall.
+A bare-bones *n*-tuple implementation can provide a solid foundation for simple and beautiful data encapsulation.
+Many other formats exist already, such as JSON, XML, pickling, struct, protobufs, etc.. `polyadicts` aims to be simpler than most of these at its core while remaining rich in expressiveness, compact in representation, and efficient overall.

 JSON with its spare format supports an incredibly rich encapsulation API.
-It is compact, human-readable, and composable. `polyadicts` cannot replace JSON but instead implements a compact, machine-readable, and composable alternative that aims to be fully compatible (read: convertible).
+It is compact, human-readable, and composable. `polyadicts` cannot replace JSON but instead implements a similar compact, machine-readable, and composable binary format that aims to be fully compatible with JSON.

 `polyadicts` uses a binary format in order to obtain faster processing and a better pre-compression storage ratio than JSON.
 The format includes a field index that allows for random access to or skipping of elements within a tuple.
-While the on-disk (serialized) form makes no distinction between lists and maps, unlike JSON, the latter may be represented either as a *k*- list of 2-tuples or as a 2-tuple of *k*-lists without loss of generality.
+Unlike JSON, the format makes no distinction between lists and maps.
+The latter may be represented as a *k*-tuple of 2-tuples, or as a 2- tuple of *k*-tuples, without loss of generality.

 ## Format